 “For I was hungry and you gave me something to eat; I was thirsty and you gave me something to drink.”Matthew 25:35

-- Cards for Troops: By arrangement with a military hospital in Afghanistan and a commanding officer in Kuwait, Rehobeth sends Get Well and Thinking of You cards and notes to wounded and active troops throughout the year.
+- Cards for Troops, Veterans, and Abernathy Laurels Residents: By arrangement with a commanding officer in Kuwait, Rehobeth sends Thinking of You cards and notes to active troops throughout the year.
 We also have card and candy campaigns for special holidays, including Valentine’s Day, Easter, Independence Day, Halloween, Thanksgiving, and Christmas to let these soldiers know just how much we appreciate their service!
+We also send cards to veterans at the V.A.
+Hospital in Salisbury and to residents at Abernathy Laurels assisted care center.

 Serving the community